 The obvious choices were between Riku's knife and pocket watch.
 Which, unfortunately, he was quite unwilling to give up.

-"Oh, come on, what about Miss Kairi's scissors?
+"What about Miss Kairi's scissors?
 They're shiny enough.
 We'll just tell them they're extremely valuable."
 But the scissors were well-used and slightly tarnished, and didn't look worth much of anything.

 "Come on, Riku, what's it gonna be?
 The knife or the watch?
 The fate of the world depends on it," said Sora.